-In May 2021, we closed a \$6.0 million secured convertible debenture (the "Debenture") with a subsidiary of Hepalink.
-The Debenture bears interest at 10% per annum and matures on May 13, 2022.
+In May 2021, we closed the \$6.0 million Debenture with a subsidiary of Hepalink.
+The Debenture bears interest at 10% per annum.
+Subsequent to March 31, 2022, the maturity date of the Debenture was amended from May 13, 2022 to May 13, 2023.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The Company granted Hepalink a security interest in all of its assets, including its patents and other intellectual property, as security for its obligations under the Debenture.
 In addition, Hepalink received 300,000 common share purchase warrants exercisable for a period of four years from the grant date at a price of CAD\$0.93 per share.

-As at September 30, 2021 Hepalink held 35.2% (December 31, 2020 - 36.3%) of Resverlogix outstanding common shares and is considered to have significant influence over us.
+As at March 31, 2022 Hepalink held 34.3% (December 31, 2021 - 35.1%) of Resverlogix outstanding common shares and is considered to have significant influence over us.